 Time - 7-9 hours return

 UPDATE 2019: This area is no longer accessible via Palm Creek Eco Park and is only accessible via private property.
-The Townsville Bushwalking Club still have access.
-Join The Club on a hike in this area.
+The Townsville Bushwalking Club still have access, however.
+If you're keen, join them on a hike in this area.

 This is one of the classic Palm Creek walks featuring a massive cliff where the water cascades down the face of it.
 The other two points of interest are Hidden Falls and The Terraces.
-If you would like to do this walk, I suggest to go with the Townsville Bushwalking Club.
+If you would like to do this walk, it is recommended to go with the Townsville Bushwalking Club.